-Psychomotor Skills: Candidates must have sufficient motor function to obtain data from patients using tactile, auditory and visual maneuvers.
+Psychomotor Skills: Candidates must have sufficient motor function to obtain data from patients using tactile, auditory, and visual maneuvers.
 Candidates must be able to execute motor movements to provide the general care and emergency treatment reasonably required of physicians.

-Behavioral and Social Attributes: Candidates must possess the emotional health required to use their intellectual abilities fully, such as exercising good judgment, promptly completing all responsibilities attendant to the diagnosis and care of patients, and developing mature, sensitive and effective relationships with patients.
+Behavioral and Social Attributes: Candidates must possess the emotional health required to use their intellectual abilities fully, such as exercising good judgment, promptly completing all responsibilities attendant to the diagnosis and care of patients, and developing mature, sensitive, and effective relationships with patients.
 Candidates must be able to tolerate physically taxing workloads and to function effectively under stress.
 They must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties and ambiguities inherent in the clinical problems of many patients.
-Compassion, integrity, concern for others, interpersonal skills, interest and motivation are personal qualities that will be assessed during the admissions and education process.
+Compassion, integrity, concern for others, interpersonal skills, interest, and motivation are personal qualities that should be assessed during the admissions and education process.

 UT Southwestern does not have an advanced standing program.
 Admission can be granted only through the usual process to the first-year class.
-Upon admission, a student is permitted to petition individual departments if exemption from that course is desired.
-There is no formal process for this, and decisions are totally at the discretion of each department.
+Upon admission, a student is permitted to petition individual Departments if exemption from that course is desired.
+There is no formal process for this, and decisions are totally at the discretion of each Department.

 For prospective Medical School students, the “General Information” site of the catalog contains additional onboarding information, including:

 - Background Check

 - Policy Against Discrimination

 - Residency Defined